Selection / Eligibility

 Excuse or Deferral

 A jury summons is an official court summons.
 The court could hold you in contempt and / or impose a $50 fine for each time you fail to appear.
 If you lose your jury summons, contact the Clerk of Superior Court office in your county as soon as possible to obtain reporting information.

 Procedures to request an excuse or deferral vary from county to county.
-Read your summons for specific instructions.
-Generally, you must contact the Clerk of Superior Court office if you want to be excused or defer your jury service.
+Read your summons for specific instructions, or view your county's jury service page.
+Generally, you must contact the clerk of superior court office or the chief district court judge’s office if you want to be excused or defer your jury service.
 You must have a compelling reason why you cannot serve on the assigned date.
-For example, you may request to be excused if you are a full-time student; you are 72 years of age or older; or you have a documented medical reason that prevents you from serving.